luigifcruz/CyberEther/docs/installation.md

 The easiest way to install CyberEther is to download a pre-built binary from the [CyberEther website](https://cyberether.org).

+Linux releases include CPU and CUDA variants for `x86_64` and `aarch64`.
+The CUDA artifacts use a `-cuda` suffix and require a compatible NVIDIA driver and CUDA 13 runtime libraries on the target system.

 If your platform is not listed or you want to customize the build, follow the [Build From Source](#build-from-source) instructions below.

 ## Container Images